philippkarg/some-physical-attacks/README.md

 ## Differential Fault Attack on AES
 ### Introduction & Idea
 *Fault Attacks* are fundamentally different from the 2 attacks above, both of which are *Side-Channel Attacks*.
 Side-Channel Attacks measure attributes of an attacked system, while Fault Attacks directly inject a fault.
-This can be done in various ways, e.g. by temporarily spiking the supply voltage of the device, or by using a focues Laser beam to change certain bytes.
+This can be done in various ways, e.g. by temporarily spiking the supply voltage of the device, or by using a focused Laser beam to change certain bytes.

 In this implementation, we again use a simplified way of implementing a Fault attack.
 The faulty-ciphertext pairs are generated with a program & not actually on hardware.
 By doing this, we can exactly define where to inject the fault, which is quite complicated in real life.

-### Attack Principle

 ### How to run the attack
 You can run all of the attacks easily from one script.